kurzgesagt-in-a-nutshell/birdbot/README.md

 # install the dependencies
 pip install -r requirements.txt
 ```
+- Ensure you have excluded your virtualenv in `pyproject.toml` to prevent pyright errors

-- Navigate to /app/utils/config.py and change the values of the variables according to your requirements
+- Navigate to `app/utils/config.py` and change the values of the variables according to your requirements

 - Create a file named `.env` and paste the following lines in it.
 Change the values of the variables according to your requirements
 ```